 In our lab, his research relied heavily on the use of soundscape analyses and the perception of background "noise" in female túngara frogs.

-He graduated from SU with his MSc in 2020 and is currently working as a herpetologist at a zoo.
+He graduated from SU with his MSc in 2020 and is currently working at Assateague Island National Seashore.